wpendl99/.github/profile/webServices/startUpService/startUpService.md

 ## ☑ Assignment

-1. Convert your start up project into a web service.
+1. Convert your start up application into a web service.
 1. Provide endpoints for your service.
 1. Call third party endpoints from your service.
 1. Persist data in MongoDB.